hello-robot/stretch_ros2/README.md

 chmod +x start_docker.sh && \
 ./start_docker.sh stretch_roscon ghcr.io/hello-robot/stretch_ros2:rosworld2021 nogpu
 ```

-To exit at any time, type `exit`.

-To open multiple terminals, you can just `./start_docker.sh stretch_roscon` from now on since the docker container is already constructed from the image with the command above.
+You should now be in the `~/ws_stretch/src/` directory.
+If you type `ls`, you should see a number of directories, including `stretch_ros2` and `stretch_moveit_plugins`.

+You can access the same container from multiple terminals.
+For example, you can open a new terminal and run `./start_docker.sh stretch_roscon` to access a running container.

+You can leave the container at any time by typing `exit` in a terminal.
+If you exit from all the terminals accessing the container, the container will stop running.
+To find out if a container is running, you can open a new terminal and type `docker ps`.

 3\.
-At this point you should be seeing a terminal window with all the necessary source code pre-built for you.
+Test the container by running a simulation of the robot Stretch.
+First, make sure you are accessing the container via a terminal.

-Now you can test your Stretch docker by bringing up Stretch in Ignition Gazebo by issuing the following set of commands inside your container:
+Now you can test the container by bringing up Stretch in Ignition Gazebo by issuing the following set of commands inside your container:

 ```bash
 ros2 launch stretch_ignition ignition.launch.py